-Ultimately, the Debtors, certain plan sponsors, which included existing and strategic investors, the TCEH Supporting First Lien Creditors, the TCEH First Lien Agent, the TCEH Supporting Second Lien Creditors, the TCEH Committee, and the TCEH Unsecured Ad Hoc Group, executed a plan support agreement, dated as of August 9, 2015 (as amended on September 11, 2015 and as may be amended, supplemented, or otherwise modified from time to time in accordance therewith, including all exhibits and schedules attached thereto, the "Plan Support Agreement") which required, among other things, that the parties to the Plan Support Agreement support the Original Confirmed Plan and seek prompt confirmation and consummation of the Restructuring Transactions contemplated therein, and subject to the conditions set forth therein.
-The Plan Support Agreement also contained certain provisions agreed to by the parties to the Plan Support Agreement in the event the Debtors had to pursue an alternative restructuring other than that contemplated by the Original Confirmed Plan (as defined in the Plan Support Agreement, the "Alternative Restructuring").
+Ultimately, the Debtors, certain plan sponsors, which included existing and strategic investors, the TCEH Supporting First Lien Creditors, the TCEH First Lien Agent, the TCEH Supporting Second Lien Creditors, the TCEH Committee, and the TCEH Unsecured Ad Hoc Group, executed a plan support agreement, dated as of August 9, 2015 (as amended on September 11, 2015 and as may be amended, supplemented, or otherwise modified from time to time in accordance therewith, including all exhibits and schedules attached thereto, the "Original Plan Support Agreement") which required, among other things, that the parties to the Original Plan Support Agreement support the Original Confirmed Plan and seek prompt confirmation and consummation of the restructuring transactions contemplated therein, and subject to the conditions set forth therein.
+The Original Plan Support Agreement also contained certain provisions agreed to by the parties to the Original Plan Support Agreement in the event the Debtors had to pursue an alternative restructuring other than that contemplated by the Original Confirmed Plan (as defined in the Original Plan Support Agreement, the "Alternative Restructuring").

-Among other terms, the Alternative Restructuring contemplates the TCEH Cash Payment.
-The TCEH Cash Payment (as defined in the Plan Support Agreement) is the \$550 million in Cash (subject to certain reductions, as described herein as the "Shared Reductions" and the "Allocated Reductions"), payable to the Holders of Allowed TCEH First Lien Deficiency Claims, Allowed TCEH Unsecured Note Claims, Allowed TCEH Second Lien Note Claims, Allowed PCRB Claims, and Allowed General Unsecured Claims Against the TCEH Debtors Other Than EFCH, and subject to certain reductions (including as a result of the EFH Settlement, as described herein).
+Among other terms, the Alternative Restructuring contemplated the TCEH Cash Payment.
+The TCEH Cash Payment (as defined in the Original Plan Support Agreement) is the \$550 million in Cash (subject to certain reductions described in the TCEH Disclosure Statement) payable to the Holders of Allowed TCEH First Lien Deficiency Claims, Allowed TCEH Unsecured Note Claims, Allowed TCEH Second Lien Note Claims, Allowed PCRB Claims, and Allowed General Unsecured Claims Against the TCEH Debtors Other Than EFCH, and subject to certain reductions (including as a result of the EFH/EFIH Committee Settlement, as described herein).

-Additionally, the Original Confirmed Plan contemplated a merger (the "Merger") pursuant to that certain Purchase Agreement and Plan of Merger, dated as of August 9, 2015, as may be amended, supplemented, or otherwise modified from time to time in accordance therewith, including all exhibits attached thereto (the "Merger and Purchase Agreement") by and among EFH Corp., EFIH, and two acquisition vehicles controlled by certain purchasers on the Effective Date of Reorganized EFH with and into New EFH in a transaction intended to qualify as a tax-free reorganization, under section 368(a) of the IRC, with New EFH continuing as the surviving corporation.
-The Merger would be funded through equity investments made pursuant to an equity commitment letter, rights offering, and backstop agreement (collectively, the "Equity Investment"), each of which would be used to fund certain distributions under the Plan.
+Additionally, the Original Confirmed Plan contemplated a merger (the "REIT-Merger"), pursuant to that certain Purchase Agreement and Plan of REIT-Merger, dated as of August 9, 2015, as may be amended, supplemented, or otherwise modified from time to time in accordance therewith, including all exhibits attached thereto (the "REIT Merger and Purchase Agreement") by and among EFH Corp., EFIH, and two acquisition vehicles controlled by certain anticipated purchasers, of Reorganized EFH with and into New EFH in a transaction intended to qualify as a tax-free reorganization, under section 368(a) of the Internal Revenue Code, with New EFH continuing as the surviving corporation.
+The REIT-Merger would be funded through equity investments made pursuant to an equity commitment letter, rights offering, and backstop agreement (collectively, the "Equity Investment"), each of which would be used to fund certain distributions under the Original Confirmed Plan.

-The Bankruptcy Court approved the Debtors' entry into the Plan Support Agreement on September 18, 2015 [D.I.
+The Bankruptcy Court approved the Debtors' entry into the Original Plan Support Agreement on September 18, 2015 [D.I.
 6097].
 The Bankruptcy Court confirmed the Original Confirmed Plan on December 9, 2015 [D.I.
 7285].
-The Bankruptcy Court also authorized the Debtors to enter into the Merger and Purchase Agreement and the related equity commitments.
+The Bankruptcy Court also authorized the Debtors to enter into the REIT-Merger and Purchase Agreement and the related equity commitments.

-D. Issues Related to Closing of the Merger.
+(d) Issues Related to Closing of the REIT-Merger.

-The Effective Date of the Original Confirmed Plan and consummation of the Merger and Purchase Agreement included various conditions precedent to consummation of the transactions contemplated thereby, including a condition that certain approvals and rulings be obtained, including from the PUCT and the IRS.
+The Effective Date of the Original Confirmed Plan and consummation of the REIT-Merger and Purchase Agreement included various conditions precedent to consummation of the transactions contemplated thereby, including a condition that certain approvals and rulings be obtained, including from the PUCT and the IRS.